 The Company has investments in which it uses the equity method of accounting to record its portion of investments in these privately held companies' net income or loss on a one quarter lag from the actual results of operations.
-The Company uses the equity method of accounting because of its less than 50 percent ownership.
-The Company's interest in the earnings or losses of the privately held companies will be reflected in other income (expense), net on the consolidated statements of operations.
+The Company uses the equity method of accounting because of its less than 50 percent ownership and lack of control.
+The Company's interest in the earnings or losses of the privately held companies will be reflected in other expense, net on the consolidated statements of operations.

 The Company's investments are assessed for impairment when a review of the investee's operations indicates that there is a decline in value of the investment and the decline is other than temporary.
 Such indicators include, but are not limited to, limited capital resources, limited prospects of receiving additional financing, and prospects for liquidity of the related securities.
 Impaired investments are written down to estimated fair value.
 The Company estimates fair value using a variety of valuation methodologies, including comparing the investee with publicly traded companies in similar lines of business, applying valuation multiples to estimated future operating results and estimated discounted future cash flows.
-There were \$734, \$0 and \$0 in impairments to investments during the years ended December 31, 2016, 2015 and 2014, respectively.
-See Note 8 to the notes to consolidated financial statements.
+There were \$0, \$734 and \$0 in impairments to investments during the years ended December 31, 2017, 2016 and 2015, respectively.
+See "Note 9 Other Non-Current Assets."